obsidianmd/obsidian-sample-plugin/README.md

-# Tistory Publisher
+# Blog Publisher

-The Tistory Publisher plugin helps to publish obsidian notes to tistory.
+The Blog Publisher plugin helps to publish obsidian notes to blog platform.
 You only need to go through 3 steps to publish your note. please check the demo tab below for detailed instructions.

 ### Demo